Will mail-in voting turn Election Day into Election Week?

 “It’s certainly going to be a challenge,” Benson said.

-In Pennsylvania, only 4.6% of the state’s voters voted either early or by mail four years ago.
+In Pennsylvania, only 4.6% of the state’s voters voted either early or by mail in 2016.
 But now both parties are urging voters to send in mail ballots for next week’s primary elections, and officials are overwhelmed by absentee ballot requests.

 Philadelphia says it won’t even begin to count mail ballots until after the end of primary day, June 2.
 Forrest K. Lehman, elections director in Lycoming County in central Pennsylvania, warned: “In terms of November, if they don’t let us start canvassing sooner than the day of the election, there’s no way anyone can responsibly call Pennsylvania on election night.”